While medicinal herbs for seasonal flu (influenza) or the common cold are not a cure, they can be used to alleviate the associated symptoms.

-The flowers and berries of the elder are a traditional diaphoretic remedy to help promote sweating to during a cold or to break a fever.
+The flowers and berries of the elderberry (Sambucus nigra) are a traditional diaphoretic remedy to help promote sweating during a cold or to break a fever.
 The flowers are used as an herbal treatment for congestion of the upper respiratory tract.

 The active constituents of the flowers are flavonoids, including rutin, isoquercitrin and kaempferol, and the hydrocyanic glycoside sambunigrine.
 The primary actions of the flowers are diaphoretic and anti-catarrhal.

-The recommended dose is to make an infusion by pouring a cup of boiling water over 2 teaspoonfuls of dried or fresh blossoms and steep for ten minutes.
+The recommended dose is to make an infusion by pouring a cup of boiling water over two teaspoonfuls of dried or fresh blossoms and steep for ten minutes.

 This tea should be taken three times a day.
 As a tincture, take 2-4 ml of the flower tincture three times a day.

 For flu, it may be combined with boneset.
-For fevers, it may be combined with yarrow, peppermint or hyssop.
+For fevers, it may be blended with yarrow, peppermint or hyssop.

 The recommended dose is as an infusion prepared by pouring a cup of boiling water over 1-2 teaspoonfuls of the dried herb and steeping for 10-15 minutes.

-The tea should be drunk three times daily or if taken for fever, it should be drunk hourly.
+The tea should be drunk three times daily, or if taken for fever, it should be consumed hourly.
 As a tincture, take 2-4 ml three times a day.
 Yarrow is often taken in combination with elderflower, boneset, peppermint, and with cayenne and ginger.